-Testimonial Concert-A testimonial concert will be given next Friday evening, is the Nineteenth ward meetevening, is the Nineteenth ward meet-inghouse, in honor of Miss Emma Hamilin who leaves on a mission to Hawaii June 9, next.
-The program will include a recitation by Don Car-los Wood, violin solo by Prof. Sardoni, vocal solo by Miss Fitzpatrick, song by children from Miss Hamiln's class in the Lafayette school, led by Prof. Watzell recitation by Edna Harker in the Lafavette school, led by Prof. Wetzell, recitation by Edna Harker, Baritone solo by John Robinson, re-marks by Lulu Gates, Hawaiian sing-ing, soprano solo by Mrs. Lizzle Thom-as-Edward, plano solo by J. S. Donald-son, recitation by Lillian Hunter, Ten-or solo, Thomas Ashworth, remarks by Benjamin Goddard, address by Ina Smith, response by Emma Hamiln.
+Testimonial Concert-A testimonial concert will be given next Friday evening, in the Nineteenth ward meetevening, in the Nincteenth ward meet-inghouse, in honor of Miss Emma Hamilin who leaves on a mission to Hawaii June 9, next.
+The program will include a recitation by Don Car-les Wood, violin solo by Prof. Sardoni, vocal solo by Miss Fitzpatrick, song by children from Miss Hamiln's class in the Lafayette school, ied by Prof. Watzall recitation by Edme Harker Wetzell, recitation by Edna Harker, Baritone solo by John Robinson, re-marks by Lulu Gates, Hawailan singing soprano solo by Mrs. Lizie Thom-as-Edward, piano solo by J. S. Donald-son, recitation by Lillian Hunter, Ten-or solo, Thomas Ashworth, remarks by Benjamin Goddard, address ry Ina-Smith, response by Emma Hamlin.